damiencollard/nice-citation/README.md

 ## Customization

 The symbol used as mark (a Unicode light vertical bar by default) can be changed by customizing variable `nice-citation-mark`.
+It works well with Fira Code, for instance.

 The colors/faces used are taken directly from Gnus, so to change them, you have to customize variable `gnus-cite-face-list`.